cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 ![Operations Center Configuration as Code bundles settings page](ops-center-config-bundle-settings.png?width=70pc)

 1. By checking the **Availability pattern** checkbox, any configuration bundle that has an empty **Availability pattern** can be used by any controller.
-2. The **Default bundle** drop-down allows you to automatically apply a default configuration bundle to any controller that does not specify a different configuration bundle.
+2. The **Default bundle** drop-down allows you to automatically apply a default configuration bundle to any controller that does not specify a controller specific configuration bundle.
 3. The **cog** icon signifies that the bundle's availability pattern has been defined in the UI, to include overriding availability patterns set in the `bundle.yaml`.
 4. The **bundle** icon signifies that the availability pattern was set in the `bundle.yaml` via the `availabilityPattern` field.
-Note that setting the **Availability pattern**  with the `availabilityPattern` field allows managing this value with each individual bundle rather than having to specify it in the UI.
+Note that setting the **Availability pattern**  with the `availabilityPattern` field allows managing this value with each individual bundle rather than having to specify it in the UI, and that is what we are using for this workshop.
 5. The configuration bundle **Availability pattern** allows assigning regular expressions that must match the full path to one or more controllers in order to use that bundle.
 For the `base` bundle, the **Availability pattern** is empty and this typically would not match any path, but since the **Availability pattern** checkbox is checked it is available to all controllers.
 6. For the `ops` bundle, the **Availability pattern** is set to `operations/ops`.
 So that means only a controller with the name **ops** in the **operations** folder can use this bundle.
 If the **Availability pattern** were set to `operations/*` then any controller in the **operations** folder could use this bundle.